wwalterr/weather/README.md

 ## Installation

-> Skip all the installation using Docker and Docker Compose `docker-compose up --build -d`
+> Skip all the installation using Docker and Docker Compose `docker-compose up --build -d` or `make all` which installs everything locally, i.e in the actual host

 Use the package manager APT to install the general dependencies.